Gasherbrum II: 2000s

+2010s

 On July 22, 2011, Leila Esfandyari successfully completed the ascent to the peak but she died while descending.

-On February 2, 2011, Cory Richards, Denis Urubko, and Simone Moro became the first to ascend Gasherbrum II in winter.
+On February 2, 2011, Cory Richards, Denis Urubko, and Simone Moro made the first winter ascent of Gasherbrum II.
 Despite being buried by a class-four avalanche, they reached the summit at 11:30 am, without supplemental oxygen or porters.
 Richards, who was the first American to climb an eight-thousander in winter, filmed the expedition, which he turned into the film Cold.

 On July 16, 2018, Felix Berg and Adam Bielecki summited Gasherbrum II making what is arguably the first ascent of the true West Face.

+2020s

+In 2021, two French ski teams, including Boris Langenstein, Tiphaine Duperier, Aurelia Lanoe, and Guillaume Pierrel successfully skied Gasherbrum.
+On July 18, 2023, Hugo Ayaviri climbed Gasherbrum II without oxygen, the fourth 8000’er in his quest to be the first Bolivian to summit all fourteen 8000m peaks.

+On July 19, 2023, Andrzej Bargiel made the highest descent from Gasherbrum II on skis.
+He summitted the mountain without using supplemental oxygen and began his ski descent from 26,362 feet up, over 8,000m.